 We evaluate our source routing switch on a emulab-based testbed using 3 servers, each one equipped with an Intel Xeon E5520 quad-core CPU at 2.26 GHz, 6 GB DDR3 RAM and a quad 1G port network interface cards (NICs) based on Intel 82571EB.
 All servers run Click Modular router 2.0 on kernel space with Linux kernel 2.6.32.
 We deploy our source routing switch on one server and use the other two as source and destination to generate and receive traffic, respectively.
 Since the switch on our testbed filters packets with VLAN and MPLS header, we encapsulate our packets in IP-in-IP header.
 We measure the packet forwarding rate of our switch with various packet input rates and packet size of 85 bytes including the routing header and the IP encapsulation header.
-Figure 4-13 shows that our switch forwards packets with up to 1 million packets per second.
+We further compare our switch performance with rule-based forwarding where we forward packets based on packets' destination IP address using a routing table with 380K entries.
+Figure 4-13 shows that our source routing switch achieves more than 30% higher forwarding rate than rule-based routing.
 This performance is achieved using a single CPU core.